DC Optimal Power Flow

 Next, we want to solve this modified optimal power flow problem.
 If we use solve!

-at this point, the primal and dual starting values will be set to the previously obtained values:
+at this point, the primal and dual initial values will be set to the previously obtained values:

 As a result, we obtain a new solution: